ansible/ansible/rst/patterns.rst

     one*.com:dbservers

 .. note::
     It is not possible to target a host not in the inventory file.
+This is a safety feature.

+Easy enough.
+Now see :doc:`examples` and then :doc:`playbooks` for how to do things to selected hosts.